 Search engine optimization is made up of many different elements, and being aware of what they are and how they work can really set your business apart from your competition.

 SEO is an important factor for businesses as organic visitors tend to convert better and bring more value via higher retention rates and order amounts.
 This happens because people trust organic results more than ads that sit on top of them in search results.
-SEO is an investment that will bring in a lot of money for a business in the long run.
+Search engine optimization is an investment that will bring in a lot of money for a business in the long run, and B2B sales and SEO forecasting gives you solid a yardstick to follow.

 Sales forecasting is one of the most essential processes in running a business.
 It determines how the company grows and can have a massive impact on valuation.